The following are commonly asked questions by Member Dentists

 Are there any restrictions to sealants?

 Sealants are covered on permanent molars with no restorations or decay on the occlusal surface.

-Should I include the primary carrier’s explanation of benefits (EOB) when submitting a claim to Delta Dental if Delta Dental is the secondary carrier?
+Should I include the primary carrier’s explanation of benefits (EOB) when submitting a claim if you are the secondary carrier?

 Yes.
 You should always include the primary carrier’s EOB when submitting your patients’ claims to us if we are secondary.
 This will reduce requests for additional information and help ensure that your claims are processed quickly and accurately.

 The Medical Necessity Standard defines “medical necessity” as medical conditions listed on the Delta Dental Orthodontic Form for Medical Necessity or uses as a guide the Washington Modified Handicapping Labiolingual Deviation (HLD) Index Score that result in a score of 25 or higher.